spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 --------------------------

 Spack can work with several software development products offered by Intel.
-Some are available under no-cost terms, others require a paid license.
+Some of these are available under no-cost terms, others require a paid license.
 All share the same basic steps for configuration, installation, and, where applicable, license management.
 The relevant Spack Python class is: